Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company's fleet of Amazon EC2 instances receives data from millions of users through an API.
 The servers batch the data, add an object for each user, and upload the objects to an S3 bucket to ensure high access rates.
-The object attributes are Customer ID, Server ID, TS-Server (TimeStamp and Server ID), the size of the object, and a timestamp.
+The object attributes are `Customer ID`, `Server ID`, `TS-Server` (`TimeStamp` and `Server ID`), the size of the object, and a timestamp.
 A Developer wants to find all the objects for a given user collected during a specified time range.
 After creating an S3 object created event, how can the Developer achieve this requirement?

-- [ ] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon DynamoDB record for every object with the Customer ID as the partition key and the Server ID as the sort key.
-Retrieve all the records using the Customer ID and Server ID attributes.
+- [ ] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon DynamoDB record for every object with the `Customer ID` as the partition key and the `Server ID` as the sort key.
+Retrieve all the records using the `Customer ID` and `Server ID` attributes.
-- [ ] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon Redshift record for every object with the Customer ID as the partition key and TS-Server as the sort key.
-Retrieve all the records using the Customer ID and TS-Server attributes.
+- [ ] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon Redshift record for every object with the `Customer ID` as the partition key and `TS-Server` as the sort key.
+Retrieve all the records using the `Customer ID` and `TS-Server` attributes.
-- [x] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon DynamoDB record for every object with the Customer ID as the partition key and TS-Server as the sort key.
-Retrieve all the records using the Customer ID and TS-Server attributes.
+- [x] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon DynamoDB record for every object with the `Customer ID` as the partition key and `TS-Server` as the sort key.
+Retrieve all the records using the `Customer ID` and `TS-Server` attributes.
-- [ ] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon Redshift record for every object with the Customer ID as the partition key and the Server ID as the sort key.
-Retrieve all the records using the Customer ID and Server ID attributes.
+- [ ] Execute an AWS Lambda function in response to the S3 object creation events that creates an Amazon Redshift record for every object with the `Customer ID` as the partition key and the `Server ID` as the sort key.
+Retrieve all the records using the `Customer ID` and `Server ID` attributes.

 **[⬆ Back to Top](#table-of-contents)**